open-telemetry/oteps/text/metrics/0113-exemplars.md

 #### Last-Value

 Most (if not all) Last-Value aggregators operate asynchronously and do not ever interact with context.
-Since the value of a Last-Value is the last measurement (essentially the other parts of an exemplar), exemplars are not worth implementing for Gauge.
+Since the value of a Last-Value is the last measurement (essentially the other parts of an exemplar), exemplars are not worth implementing for Last-Value.

 #### Exact